rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     proc mqttReady {status} {

         if {[dict get $status state] eq "connected"} {
-            #code to run when MQTT is ready.
+            # Code to run when MQTT is ready.
+            # Typically a "subscribe" or "init" procedure.
         } else {
-            #code to run when MQTT is not ready.
+            # Code to run when MQTT is not ready.
         }
     }
 ```